Cherreads

 Then a voice drifted in, quiet and calm.
 "Beautiful, isn't it?"

-An old woman sat beneath a wisteria tree, sipping tea from a porcelain cup.
-Her hair was pale and long, her face stern yet oddly familiar.
-Black eyes like bottomless wells studied him without judgment.
+She sat beneath a wisteria tree, sipping tea from a porcelain cup.
+Her hair was pale and long with thin bangs, complementing her face and stern eyes.
+They were black in colour and resembled bottomless wells that studied him without judgment.

 "Who… who are you?"

-The woman didn't move.
 "Relax, child.
-I'm not going to bite."
+I'm not going to bite," the woman replied, completely still.

 More Chapters